Graham913/Basic_Onshape_CAD/README.md

 I made a tyre for the caster

-I made an equal trapazoid by making ist then making it symmetrical, then instead of extruding it I revolved it around the x axis
+I made an equal trapazoid by making ist then making it symmetrical, then instead of extruding it I revolved it around the x axis then filleted the edges to make it more round